Reltroner/reltroner-studio/content/factions/reltronland.md

 ---
 title: "Reltronland"
-description: "The ideological embodiment of Astralis Pinnacle — a disciplined superpower built on meritocracy, sentient development, and the rejection of illusion."
+description: "The ideological embodiment of Astralis Pinnacle — a disciplined apex superpower built on meritocracy, sentient development, and the rejection of illusion."
 image: "/images/reltronland-cover.webp"
 author: "Rei Reltroner"
 date: "2025-04-10"